 Identified concern: The school has identified that there is a progress gap between SEND Support children and their peers in meeting their end-of-year progress targets.
 Objective: To ensure that all pupil groups receive equal opportunities to make good progress towards their academic targets.
 Aim: To increase the percentages of SEND Support children meeting their end of year targets.
-Action: Whole school monitoring by the Leadership Team to be completed with a focus on quality first teaching (QFT) for SEND children.
+To achieve this objective, the school will take the following actions: Action: Whole school monitoring by the Leadership Team to be completed with a focus on quality first teaching (QFT) for SEND children.
 Whole school professional development meetings (PDMs) to be informed by the findings of monitoring to support staff in improving QFT for SEND children.
 Where needed, individual support to be provided for staff members to implement QFT for SEND children.
-Impact reports for intervention groups to be used to design intervention package for September 2021, including use of afterschool tuition.
+Impact reports for intervention groups to be used to design intervention package for September 2021, including use of after-school tuition.
 Responsibility: The Leadership Team, including the SENCo, will be responsible for delivering this objective; however, all staff are responsible for ensuring that SEND children receive high quality teaching and intervention provision to enable them to make good progress.
 Affected parties: Pupil progress meetings with all class teachers, and learning conversations with SEND children, are used to understand the barriers to SEND children's progress.
 Timescales: Ongoing.
 To commence September 2021 with training planned across 2021/2022.
 Termly pupil progress meetings with half-termly monitoring of progress data.
 Success criteria: There will be an increase in the percentages of SEND Support children meeting their end-of-year targets.
-Review: July 2022 update: Summer 2022 teacher assessment data demonstrates that SEND pupils in all year groups and subjects are now closer to their attainment targets than at baseline.
+Review: Review 2021/22: Summer 2022 teacher assessment data demonstrates that SEND pupils in all year groups and subjects are now closer to their attainment targets than at baseline.
 It is an even split of whether SEND or non-SEND pupils have made greater progress since baseline this academic year towards their average individual targets.